The JSON Flex Advantage

 - Flexible Chaos Index® choices that can process and efficiently store JSON file structures in the patented ChaosSearch indexed data format

-- Flexible and query-performant Chaos Refinery® views with schema-on-read transformation features that empower analysts and end-users to specify, search, and visualize their important business data
+- Flexible and query-performant Chaos Refinery® views with transformation features that empower analysts and end-users to specify, search, and visualize their important business data

-JSON Flex allows customers to store raw JSON and analyze it as if it were structured at different nested levels — with options to manage and control the permutation explosion, no complex and unwieldy queries, and control over data granularity in analytics.
+JSON Flex allows customers to store raw JSON compactly, and analyze it as if it were structured at different nested levels — with options to manage and control the permutation explosion, no complex and unwieldy queries, and control over data granularity in analytics.

 JSON Flex can help to maintain the smallest possible data representation at index time, while allowing users full customization at query time to materialize the data.